By Greg Bishop

-As a homeowner, you have decided to invest in your home security: you would like to install an automated gate operating system.
+As a homeowner, you have decided to invest in your home security and would like to install an automated gate operating system.
 There are a number of questions that immediately come to my mind as a gate professional: What should it look like, what brand of operator should I use, etc. However, the first question that you actually need to ask yourself is: Can I even have a gate?

 First off, Do I have room to install a sliding gate?

 Typically, the space required is the width of the driveway that you want to put the gate on, plus 3 feet.
 A 16 foot gate would require about 19 feet to slide into when open.
 Are the driveway and slide area reasonably level?
 Is there landscaping that needs to be removed?

 What about a swinging gate?
 For swinging gates the driveway should be level under the swing area of the gate.
 Gates that swing over anything more than a very gentle slope are difficult or impossible to automate.
 Ground mounted swing gate operators require an additional 2 feet (minimum) to 3 feet of side room from the hinge post.
 Gate actuators, which mount on the gate and hinge post require 9 inches of side-room.